Canepro/rocketchat-logs-automation/README.md

 - 🎯 **Health Scoring**: Automated assessment with actionable recommendations
 - 🔐 **Security Auditing**: Identifies vulnerabilities and compliance issues
 - ⚡ **Performance Analysis**: Resource usage and optimization suggestions
-- 🌐 **Cross-Platform**: PowerShell and Bash versions with feature parity
+- 🌐 **Cross-Platform**: PowerShell and Bash versions with full feature parity ✅ Both versions tested and operational
-- 📈 **Production Ready**: 85% validated with comprehensive testing suite and deployment guide
+- 📈 **Production Ready**: 100% validated with comprehensive testing suite and deployment guide
 - 🧹 **Clean Codebase**: Optimized repository with only essential files for production use

 ## 🚀 Quick Start